MyAnsible/Apollo/CONTRIBUTING.md

 ## Apollo Core

-Apollo is build on top of several opensource tecnologies:
+Apollo is built on top of several opensource tecnologies:

 * [Packer](https://packer.io) for automating the build of the base images
 * [Terraform](https://www.terraform.io/) for provisioning the infrastructure